thepalbi/tsm-pipeline/README.md

 This command will recompute the queries on *all* the projects contained in the list `xss_projects.txt` using the the combined score `allscores_DomBasedXssWorse_avg.txt` intead of the individual `reprScores.txt` of each individual project.

 You can also include the option `--multiple` in `main.py` to build a model for all projects together.
-This will generate one `reprScores.txt` in a special folder named `multiple`.
+This will generate one `reprScores.txt` file in a special folder named `multiple`.

 # Troubleshooting